I’m well aware that what I’m about to say may cause some serious eye-rolling, but for us here at RUBY, it’s the honest truth.

 Our sampling process is all done in-house.
 Our Pattern Maker hand makes all of our patterns, our Workroom Manager hand cuts all of our samples; we even have a couple of sewing machines and overlockers to add any finishing touches.

 We manufacture approximately 60% of our product in New Zealand and 40% in China.
-My Toyota Hiace and I personally visit our New Zealand-based factories weekly.
-As the trusty van doesn’t have water wings, we send a RUBY team member to China on a regular basis to check everything is up to standard.
+Our trusty Toyata Hiace and our Workroom team personally visit our New Zealand-based factories weekly.
+As the van doesn’t have water wings, we send a RUBY team member to China on a regular basis to check everything is up to standard.

-All our suppliers are subject to an Ethical and Social Audit inspection to ensure they meet our requirements.
-Up until this point our New Zealand and China-based factories have been audited by a team at RUBY.
-However, we are currently working with independent auditors, Qualspec, to conduct these audits on behalf of us.
-This will ensure our auditing process is as transparent and effective as possible.
+All of our suppliers are subject to an Ethical and Social Audit inspection to ensure they meet our requirements.
+Our China-based factories have all undergone an independent social compliance audit through Qualspec, Worldwide Responsible Accredited Production (WRAP), Business Social Compliance Initiative (BSCI) or TUEV Rheinland.
+This ensures our auditing process is as transparent and effective as possible.

 We’re serious about these issues.
 We want to address any problems that we encounter and fix them so everyone can enjoy a happy work environment like we do, every day.
 Physically looking after this environment is something that is very important to us, too.
 Our waste management system ensures that we minimise our wastage and recycle in the most effective way possible, whether it’s through donating left-over fabric to charity, giving our old coffee grinds to hungry plants or using unwanted printing for to-do lists.